...

 Yes.
 Ekim IT Solutions includes backup verification as a standard part of dental software migration support.
 We confirm what is and is not covered by your current backup, test restoration before the migration starts, and ensure a complete copy of your data exists before any migration begins.
 We support practices across all 50 states remotely, with on-site support available in New England and New York.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We verify, test, and document your backup before any platform switch so your patient records, imaging data, and history are fully protected before anything changes.